A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Introduction

 Conclusions and an outlook to future research are presented in \autoref{sec:conclusions}.
-Although our main focus is with the non-rotating sphere, we have included in Appendix~\ref{sec:rossby} numerical examples of Rossby--Haurwitz waves on a rotating sphere, to illustrate the usability of the new method also in the rotating case.
+Although our main focus is with the non-rotating sphere, we have included in Appendix~\ref{sec:rossby} numerical examples of Rossby--Haurwitz waves on a rotating sphere, to illustrate the usability of the new method also in the rotating case (relevant for quasi-geostrophic flows in atmospheric dynamics).

-\textbf{Acknowledgments.} The work was supported by EU Horizon 2020 grant No 691070, by the Swedish Foundation for International Cooperation in Research and Higher Eduction (STINT) grant No PT2014-5823, by the Swedish Foundation for Strategic Research grant ICA12-0052, and by the Swedish Research Council (VR) grant No 2017-05040.
-The authors would also like to thank David Dritschel for providing us with the code `Hydra' used for the numerical simulations in \cite{dri}.
+\textbf{Acknowledgements.} The work was supported by EU Horizon 2020 grant No 691070, by the Swedish Foundation for International Cooperation in Research and Higher Eduction (STINT) grant No PT2014-5823, by the Swedish Foundation for Strategic Research grant ICA12-0052, and by the Swedish Research Council (VR) grant No 2017-05040.
+The authors would also like to thank D.~Dritschel for providing us with the code `Hydra'.